TangDier03/tangdier03.github.io/_pages/about.md

 - 2026, June 28 - July 3.
 I will attend [2026 IEEE International Symposium on Information Theory](https://2026.ieee-isit.org/) and give presentation.
 - 2026, June 22 - June 26.
 I will attend [Beyond IID in Information Theory 14](https://www.beyondiid2026.com/) and give presentation.
 - 2026, May 10.
-Our recent work on the theories of universal feature selection was posted to [arXiv](https://arxiv.org/abs/2605.09396).
+Our recent work on universal feature selection theory was posted to [arXiv](https://arxiv.org/abs/2605.09396).